gocd/gocd-trial/README.md

 This GoCD server has been configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).
 The configuration is located in this repository.

-Change the configuration of the GoCD server, by typing:
+First checkout the configuration repository, by typing:

 ```
 cd gocd-trial